Scroll to content

 Mr Duncan Gauld PGCE, NPQH, NPQEL

 Duncan is the Chief Executive Officer (CEO) of the Trust.
-He has worked in education for almost 30 years.
+He has worked in education for 30 years.

 After 10 years teaching in primary schools (1999 to 2010), including as an Assistant Headteacher, Deputy Headteacher & Acting Headteacher, he moved to work in Hertfordshire.